Kuuuube/Misc_Scripts/scripts_and_programs/jp_number_converter/README.md

 - Currently conversion to hiragana, kanji, banknote-style daiji, and daiji are supported.

-- Decimals and fractions are not supported.
+- Decimals and fractions are supported in the following format: `123.456`.

 - Only numbers from 0-9999999999999999 are supported.